This QuickStart will discuss and demonstrate how to leverage the very popular API platform called Postman with Sigma's REST API.

 Give it the name, description and set the visibility to Personal for now.
 Click Create Workspace:

 We want to create a new API and there are several ways to do that.
-In our case, we will use the Import option as we will grab the latest Sigma API release from our public Swagger page.
+In our case, we will use the Import option as we will grab the latest Sigma API release from our public API Reference page.

 Click the Collections icon and click then the Import icon: